 - The course must be designed so it can continue to run if a publisher's, or supplemental, site is down.

 - Instructors must be aware of publisher/supplemental site scheduled downtime especially during testing periods.

-- MTSU's ITD does not support nor provide archival capabilities for content posted to publisher/supplemental sites.
+- MTSU's ITD does not support nor provide archival capabilities for content posted to publisher/third party vendor sites.

-- Students should be notified of costs associated with the use of publisher/supplemental websites by posting the fees to RaiderNet semester schedules.
+- Students should be notified of costs associated with the use of publisher/supplemental websites by posting the fees to PipelineMT semester schedules.

-Course designers must create their online and hybrid courses to include the use of an MTSU-assigned email account—preferably within D2L.
+Online course instructors must communicate with their students in an MTSU-assigned email account—preferably within D2L.
 To comply with FERPA requirements (see section below), discussions regarding educational records between instructor and student must never take place outside an MTSU-assigned email account.

 Student Communication and FERPA